To1ne/writepermission/_posts/2010-12-30-my-cellphone-history.md

 ![Nokia E71](/content/2010/12/nokia-e71.jpg)

 Again I saved some money and bought me a decent phone.
 I looks like a Blackberry, but still is a Nokia (my favorite brand so far).
-I does what it should, without any extra.
+It does what it should, without any extra.
 So I cannot conclude this phone is great.

 I think what I hate most about it is the bad camera.
 This is a common weakness of Nokia phones (especially the business types).